dgcamacho/so2021/README.md

 The file `solution.txt` is meant for the output of your `main.cc` and for answering questions that appear in the exercises.
 If an exercise is of theoretical nature and doesn’t include actual coding, this is the only file you have to submit.
-In the case optionally a LaTeX file `solution.tex` can be submitted.
+Optionally you can submit a [Markdown](https://docs.gitlab.com/ee/user/markdown.html) file `solution.md` instead.
+This allows basic formatting of the text.

 The directory `scratch` is meant as an area where you can put temporary files, solution attempts and other things that aren’t actual submissions.
 Any file put there will be